rundotpy/terraform-jenkins-cycle/README.md

 - These install locations were updated via the Global Tool Configurations Menu.
 - Terragrunt was installed on the Jenkins Server

+# Overview :
+- Jenkins Server is configured to run as a docker image in detached mode.
+- Required ports : 8080, for default communication.
+- Required ports : 50000, for master/slave communication.
+- A Jenkins Credential with Global Scope is created with the details of this GitHub Repo.
+- Jenkins Global Scope Credential ID : rundotpy_cred_global_github

+# Jenkins Setup.
+- Obtain the latest Jenkins image, from docker hub - https://hub.docker.com/r/jenkins/jenkins
+- Required ports : 8080 default communication + 50000 for master/slave communication.
+- `docker run -d -v jenkins_home:/var/jenkins_home -p 8080:8080 -p 50000:50000 jenkins/jenkins:lts`

+# Jenkins Multi-branch pipeline job.
+- A multi-branch pipeline project is created.
+- Within the scope specific to the created pipeline new credentials are created.